Saturday, October 19, 2024

 Bernina’s Eventful Adventures

-Bernina and I are good friends
+Bernina and I are good friends.

 I met this grand old lady when I was 18, and she has been my friend for 55 years.
-She’s tired and is scheduled for a checkup next week, to see if we can revive her.
+She’s tired and is scheduled for a checkup next week to see if we can revive her.
 She is a model 730 Record, Bernina sewing machine.
 We have been through a lot together.

 Like many females of my era, I learned to sew in Home Economics class in Grade 8, making the obligatory multi-pocket apron.
-As I advanced through high school my sewing projects included several dresses, then in Grade 12 a tailored plaid wool skirt and matching plaid wool jacket.
+As I advanced through high school, my sewing projects included several dresses, then in Grade 12, a tailored plaid wool skirt and matching plaid wool jacket.

-Wacky grad dress!
+Unusual grad dress!

 Using my mom’s old pedal Singer Sewing machine that lived in the basement of our home, I created my high school graduation dress.
 The tunic design and the multi-colored fabric might not have been my best choice, but when the artsy owner of the fabric store and my creative mother ganged up on me, I acquiesced to their suggestions; their very persuasive suggestions.

 Many events required a long formal dress.
 I didn’t have a lot of money, so I made whatever I needed.
-Some of the dresses were cute and some were oddly formal and too mature for an 18-year-old, but again, my creative mother and the artsy fabric store owner thought I looked divine.
+Some of the dresses were cute, and some were oddly formal and too mature for an 18-year-old, but again, my creative mother and the artsy fabric store owner thought I looked divine.

-A formal dress
+A formal dress.

 Ladies and me in costumes that I made